quranmindmap/quranmindmap.github.io/ROADMAP.md

 *   **Database (Optional):** MongoDB, PostgreSQL, or another database if you need to store user data or other dynamic content.
 *   **Hosting:** GitHub Pages (for static sites), Netlify, Vercel, Heroku, or other hosting providers.

-This roadmap provides a long-term vision for your Quran mindmap application.
-Remember that it's important to be flexible and adapt to user feedback and new opportunities along the way.
-Breaking down each phase into smaller, manageable tasks will make the development process more organized and less overwhelming.